Installing the VPN Client

 Starting the VPN Client

-- To start the client type now, type [/opt/cisco/anyconnect/bin/vpnui].
+- To start the client from the terminal, type [/opt/cisco/anyconnect/bin/vpnui].
 Note: if you are not running a GUI, you can enter interactive mode by entering[/opt/cisco/anyconnect/bin/vpn]

 - NOTE: If you are using a desktop environment, you should be able to find the client in one of your menus as well (e.g. in a RHEL environment, look in Applications -> Internet).